Aditya-Kush/Training-103-Daily-Diary/day_8.md

 3. Setting up Virtual Environments (Optional but Recommended):

 3.1 Installation: Install virtualenv using pip using command "pip install virtualenv" on your terminal.

-3.2 create virtual Environment using command "virtualenv venv" on your terminal.
+3.2 Create virtual Environment using command "virtualenv venv" on your terminal.

 3.3 Activate Virtual Environment using command "venv\Scripts\activate" on your terminal.